 Q: What is a Student Union?

 A: A student union is much more than a building, it is a campus downtown and a crossroads of activity.
-A student union is the center of life on campus.
+A student union is the center of life on campus, the living room.

 Above all, a Student Union is an opportunity to fundamentally change student life at UIS.
 More activities, more community, and more space for students to come together.

 A: Friends and alumni of UIS feel a great pride in Springfield’s public university.
 Again and again we hear how much they appreciate what UIS contributes to the Springfield community, the State of Illinois, and beyond.

 Because they know how much a student union will enhance life on campus and contribute to the community, these generous alumni and friends will be providing over half of the funding for the new Student Union.

 Because State Funds cannot be used for a Student Union, students will have to pay a fee.
 However, the fee will not begin until the building opens.